 - Store your cast iron pan in a safe place that is away from water.
 To keep the pan safe from dust place a paper towel in the pan when you store it.

 Cast iron cookware would be a great choice for your household kitchen.
 However, if you are careless about your cast iron cookware it could even destroy within a short time.
 You should maintain a regular cleaning routine to increase the lifespan of your loveable cookware.
-One more thing for you, you can check manufacturer’s instruction to know How to Clean Cast Iron Cookware perfectly.
+One more thing for you, you can check the manufacturer’s instruction to know How to Clean Cast Iron Cookware perfectly.
 So that you can take care of your cookware properly.